 Apple App Analytics 101 (updated)

-We updated this post to reflect the latest changes and additions to sources and more, so it’s still up-to-date!
+We updated this post to reflect the latest changes and additions to sources in early May 2017, so it’s still up-to-date!

 So the big challenge is not only to craft a high-quality app, but also to gain visibility, get people to download and use it.
 That’s why you should spend a significant amount of time to do PR, create a launch strategy and tie it all together with a marketing plan.